davedonnellydev/ai-august-2025-06/README.md

 **Final thoughts**
 While this wasn’t the most complex project of the challenge, it was a valuable refresher on Python, Flask and Postman, and a great opportunity to expand my toolset with Docker and Render.com.

 This project has been built as part of my AI August App-A-Day Challenge.
 You can read more information on the full project here: [https://github.com/davedonnellydev/ai-august-2025-challenge](https://github.com/davedonnellydev/ai-august-2025-challenge).

-**Lessons learned**
-*A little summary of learnings*

-**Blockers**
-*Note any blockers here*

-**Final thoughts**
-*Any final thoughts here*

-This project has been built as part of my AI August App-A-Day Challenge.
-You can read more information on the full project here: [https://github.com/davedonnellydev/ai-august-2025-challenge](https://github.com/davedonnellydev/ai-august-2025-challenge).